 Although no documentation of the designer of the Millard Block could be found, John Thomas Stokes of Sharon may have designed it.
 Stokes, who was living and practicing in the area at the time, designed area churches and houses and when the Millard Block was under construction, he was designing the Registry office, also on Main Street.
+The front façade of the Block exhibits i.
+The Building is important in defining, maintaining and supporting the Main Street character of the area.

-The front façade of the Block exhibits Stokes' work, particularly in the overall style of the facade and the use of dichromatic brickwork.
-Since research could not confirm Stokes' involvement in the Buidling, this criteria was determined to be only marginal.
+Stokes' work, particularly in the overall style of the facade and the use of dichromatic brickwork.
+Since research could not confirm Stokes' involvement in the Building, this criteria was determined to be only marginal.